The L&Q Group Board oversees all aspects of work carried out by the L&Q Group. The board is made up of individuals from a variety of backgrounds.

 In 2008 Mike was appointed Chief Executive of Westminster City Council - arguably the highest profile local authority in England, with a turnover of £1.4 billion.
 He drove through major strategic and operational changes, including a pioneering service delivery partnership between three London boroughs.
 He retired from this role in winter 2013.

-Mike was appointed to the Group Board in September 2016 and chairs the Audit and Risk Committee.
+Mike is Chair of the Cambridge University Hospitals NHS Foundation trust and was appointed to the Group Board in September 2016.
+He chairs L&Q's Audit and Risk Committee.

 Tracey's career started with blue chip manufacturer ICI, where she became Commercial Director for one of their business units.
 From there, she joined Barclays Bank in 2001 and sat on the Group Purchasing Board, accountable for strategic sourcing across the Bank and subsequently became Commercial Director for Home Finance, setting strategy and bringing commercial leadership and service improvement to the Barclays mortgage business.